DVD-by-mail: Background

 Most companies let customers keep the films for as long as they want; customers are, however, limited to a set number of discs out at any one time.
 Commonly, once a disc is returned, another is sent out.
 Some companies or plans may have a limit on the total number of movies rented in a month.
 Memberships are usually billed monthly, and includes postage both ways.

 Variations exist; for example, some companies also offer video game rentals while others offer music.
-Redbox allows a user to reserve DVDs or Blu-ray discs online to retrieve and return the DVD at interactive kiosks located in various retail establishments.
+Redbox allowed users to reserve DVDs or Blu-ray discs online to retrieve and return the DVD at interactive kiosks located in various retail establishments.

-Netflix began an online streaming program allowing for the online viewing of select movies and TV shows.
-However, around 4.2 million individuals in the U.S. still rent DVDs via mail from the company.